cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

     * - security.auth.client.password
       - password used for authenticating the user
     * - security.auth.client.verify.ssl.cert
-      - When SSL is enabled , if you want to allow self-signed certificates set this to false, that will disable the certificate check.
+      - When SSL is enabled , if you want to allow self-signed certificates set this to false - this will disable the certificate check.

 .. |(TM)| unicode:: U+2122 .. trademark sign